We found 5 providers with an interest in chemodenervation and who accept Humana Platinum near Kissimmee, FL.

-Dr. Vrajlal Rajyaguru works as an anesthesiologist and pain specialist.
-In his practice, Dr. Rajyaguru focuses on pain management.
-He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Rajyaguru obtained his medical school training at M.P.
+Dr. Vrajlal Rajyaguru's areas of specialization are anesthesiology and pain medicine.
+He has a special interest in pain management.
+He is affiliated with Osceola Regional Medical Center.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Rajyaguru honors.
+He obtained his medical school training at M.P.
 Shah Medical College and performed his residency at Long Island Jewish Medical Center.
-Dr. Rajyaguru (or staff) is conversant in Hindi.
-He is professionally affiliated with Osceola Regional Medical Center.
+In addition to English, Dr. Rajyaguru (or staff) speaks Hindi.

 Relevant Interests: , Botox injection

-All Interests: Botox Injection, Sacroiliac Joint Injection, Carpal Tunnel Injection, Facet Injection, Celiac ...
+All Interests: Stellate Ganglion Block, Botox Injection, Sacroiliac Joint Injection, Carpal Tunnel Injection, ...
 (Read more)

-Dr. Fernando Gonzales-Portillo's area of specialization is neurology (brain & spinal cord disease).
+Dr. Fernando Gonzales-Portillo is a medical specialist in neurology (brain & spinal cord disease).
 Dr. Gonzales-Portillo has received a 3.5 out of 5 star rating by his patients.
-He honors Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO, as well as other insurance carriers.
-After completing medical school at Cayetano Heredia University, he performed his residency at a hospital affiliated with Indiana University.
-He speaks Spanish.
-He is affiliated with St. Cloud Regional Medical Center, Osceola Regional Medical Center, and Orlando Health.
+Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO are among the insurance carriers that Dr. Gonzales-Portillo accepts.
+He studied medicine at Cayetano Heredia University.
+For his residency, Dr. Gonzales-Portillo trained at a hospital affiliated with Indiana University.
+Dr. Gonzales-Portillo is conversant in Spanish.
+His professional affiliations include St. Cloud Regional Medical Center, Osceola Regional Medical Center, and Orlando Health.

 Relevant Interests: , chemodenervation